Skip to content

 The Hanging Church

-There are 110 icons in the Hanging Church, the oldest of which is called the “Coptic Mona Lisa”.
-It dates back to the 8th century A.D. and depicts Virgin Mary, Jesus Christ, and John the Baptist.
-It gained its nickname because as you move in front of the icon, the eyes of the Virgin Mary seem to be moving along with you.
+There are 110 icons in the Hanging Church, the oldest of which is called the “Coptic Mona Lisa.”
+It dates back to the 8th century A.D. and depicts the Virgin Mary, Jesus Christ, and John the Baptist.
+The icon gained its nickname because as you move in front of it, the eyes of the Virgin Mary seem to move along with you.

 We highly recommend visiting this beautiful and unique church.